pjohnst5/CoolsterCodes/content/articles/webhooks.md

-3. ***API retrieval:*** Provide only an event identifier in webhook payload and force recipients to make a synchronous API request to get the message's full contents.
+3. ***API retrieval:*** Provide only an event identifier in webhook payload and force recipients to make a synchronous API request to get the message's full content.

 {{Figure "Endpoint signing secrets in Stripe's dashboard."
-(ImgSrcAndAltAndClass "/contents/images/webhooks/signing-secrets.png" "Endpoint signing secrets in Stripe's dashboard." "overflowing")}}
+(ImgSrcAndAltAndClass "/content/images/webhooks/signing-secrets.png" "Endpoint signing secrets in Stripe's dashboard." "overflowing")}}

 Good security is possible, but a fundamental problem with webhooks is that it's difficult as a provider to _ensure_